pybamm-team/pybamm-eis/README.md

 ## 📖 Documentation

-API documentation for the `pbeis` package can be built locally using [Sphinx](https://www.sphinx-doc.org/en/master/).
+API documentation for the `pybammeis` package can be built locally using [Sphinx](https://www.sphinx-doc.org/en/master/).
 To build the documentation, first change into the `docs` directory, and then execute the following command:

 ```bash
 make html